-With a Chapter 11, the business continues to operate, but it enjoys the protection of the bankruptcy court.
+With Chapter 11, the business continues to operate, but it enjoys the protection of the bankruptcy court.
 Consequently, your creditors cannot sue you or take collection actions.
 Instead, you work to come up with a plan that reorganizes your debts.
 Some priority creditors will receive 100% of what they are owed, but others will probably receive pennies on the dollar.

 This type of bankruptcy is a “debtor in possession” because the owner essentially plays the role of trustee.
-Creditors have an important role to play in Chapter 11, also.
+Creditors also have an important role to play in Chapter 11, also.
 The largest unsecured creditors are appointed to a creditors’ committee, which can help create a reorganization plan.
 They might even veto the plan the debtor in possession proposes.
 Nonetheless, a judge has the power to impose the plan over the objections of creditors.

 Historically, Chapter 11 was only appropriate for large companies because the paperwork requirements were cumbersome.
-But recent changes to bankruptcy laws have simplified Chapter 11 for small businesses.
+However recent changes to bankruptcy laws have simplified Chapter 11 for small businesses.
 A small business case has quicker deadlines and a faster process for approving plans.